-We have previously explained the benefits of ISOs and how they differ from NSOs, but there is still an important difference to discuss.
+We've previously explained the benefits of ISOs and how they differ from NSOs, but there is still an important concept to discuss.
 When ISOs are exercised and held for one year (two years from the grant date), the gain receives capital gain treatment, while NSO gains are considered wages upon exercise.
 The newest trend in employer stock options is to let employees convert their incentive stock options (ISOs) into non-qualified stock options (NSOs).

 Benefits of Converting to Non-Qualified Stock Options

 Some have touted this as a great development.
 The idea behind this practice is that when an employee separates from their company, vested ISOs have a 90-day window to be exercised, while NSO grants can be held for up to 10 years.
 This means the purchase of ISOs would require cash up front on short notice, whereas an employee could sit on the exercise of NSOs and have no cash outlay.
 Similarly, the employee could keep leverage on the NSO shares.
 Finally, there is the alternative minimum tax (AMT) cost of exercising ISOs in one fell swoop.